yashwantbezawada/Stirling-PDF/README.md

 ## Customisation

-Stirling PDF allows easy customization of the app.
+PDF Editor allows easy customization of the app.
 Includes things like

 - Custom application name